Ametller Origen achieved a 10x capacity growth in their online grocery services in 5 days

 On the 11th of May, Spain slowly began relaxing the safety measures taken during the quarantine.
 Ametller Origen used the data from their VTEX Order Management System to identify customers gained during this period and launched campaigns to drive recurring purchases that converted new clients into loyal customers.
 They continued to diversify their product assortment with a wine collection, a meat selection, and Mercat d’Autors, a line of ready-meals produced by top local chefs.

-VTEX Commerce Cloud coupled with JANIS, a natively-integrated picking system, provides groceries with an out-of-the-box suite of commerce, OMS, WMS, picking, customer service, packing and logistics functionalities especially built to allow groceries to manage delivery zones and offer flexible delivery schedules, simplify picking operations combined with delivery schedules, and enable customer interaction during the picking process through integrated call centers.
-Currently, VTEX Commerce Cloud is the only SaaS commerce suite in the industry specializing in Groceries.
+VTEX Commerce Platform, coupled with JANIS, a natively-integrated picking system, provides groceries with an out-of-the-box suite of commerce, OMS, WMS, picking, customer service, packing and logistics functionalities especially built to allow groceries to manage delivery zones and offer flexible delivery schedules, simplify picking operations combined with delivery schedules, and enable customer interaction during the picking process through integrated call centers.
+Currently, the VTEX Commerce Platform is the only SaaS online commerce suite in the industry specializing in Grocery.

 This SaaS architecture, combined with the AI-powered VTEX Intelligent Search, a comprehensive promotions module and other functionalities within the OMS such as order changes and substitutions allow any grocer to streamline what is usually a complex process, as showcased by Amettler Origen.

-At this moment of this writing (early June), major chains like Mercadona are still not operating their online markets at full capacity.
+At the moment of this writing (early June), major chains like Mercadona are still not operating their online markets at full capacity.
 Meanwhile, new online shoppers are expected to continue buying online.

 Ametller Origen had the business acumen and technological capability to adapt to the needs of their customers during the peak of the crisis, leaping years forward on their online presence, growing five times faster than others in their market.